azzieg/mindstorms-inventor/word_blocks/README.md

 # Word blocks Python reference

+In the following snippets, the `vm` variable is a reference to a VirtualMachine instance and the `await` keyword can only be used in async functions.
+Please read the [introduction](/README.md) to learn about the basic setup necessary to run such code on a LEGO hub.

 ## Motors

 | Word block | Generated Python code (formatted and annotated) |
 | -- | -- |
 | <img src="/word_blocks/01_motors/01a_motor_run_for_rotations.png" width="286"> | https://github.com/azzieg/mindstorms-inventor/blob/0fbd07f3223574722c75e32ff520d79cf71b6a51/word_blocks/01_motors/01a_motor_run_for_rotations.py#L1-L11 |